Love your plants! Healthy and nice quality plants!

 Sphagnum moss is relatively ubiquitous; if you grow plants for any garden, you likely use some form of spaghnum moss.
 Spaghnum moss isn’t the same thing as peat moss, however, and understanding the properties and benefits of spaghnum means understanding the difference.
-Peat moss does start out as sphagnum moss, but it is mostly layered upon layer of dead spaghnum over long periods of time.
+Peat moss does start as sphagnum moss; mostly layered upon layer of dead spaghnum over long periods.
 Once this happens, it becomes peat, rather than spaghnum.
 Spaghnum moss can be used similarly but is often more desirable just because it has a neutral pH level.
-This attribute means that it’s possible to use it on a broader variety of gardens, growing a more extensive variety of plants.
+This attribute means that it’s possible to use it on a broader variety of gardens, growing a wider variety of plants.
 Spaghnum is famous because of its high density as well.
 The tightly-packed nature of the fibers allows it exceptional at supporting the weight of those more abundant, more massive plants.
 Studies done indicate this moss is strong enough to support large, enormous animals, so gardeners don’t need to worry about spaghnum cracking under pressure.

 Like many varieties in the moss family, spaghnum is exceptionally absorbent, readily able to take on and expel water.
 Dried out, it makes excellent fuel as well.
 The moss typically grows in abundance in areas that are quite high in humidity and get decent amounts of rain.
 Usually, the best areas for optimal growth are somewhat shaded.
 However, some varieties of spaghnum need full sunlight to thrive and grow properly.

 In appearance, the leaves grow in tight tufts and are always found near the stem of the plant no more than a few inches high at most.
 These leaves occasionally take on a slightly “toothy” shape as well.
 This moss comes in a relatively wide variety of colors from yellow, pink, brown or red, but is most commonly found with leaves of light green.